-Livestreaming is not new in China, but it has recently become a mainstream way of shopping which can offer foreign brands sales and viewership, a quick boost of revenue.
+Livestreaming is not new in China, but it has recently become a mainstream way of shopping that can offer foreign brands sales and viewership, a quick boost of revenue.

 This Wednesday Tmall Global, an online shopping platform owned by Alibaba, the internet giant that also owns Taobao and Alipay, announced that it plans to recruit and train 2,000 influencers in a “Global Influencer Ecosystem” to sell international goods to Chinese consumers.
 It already has 500 recruits from 10 countries with Kim Kardashian West included.

-At the same day Kardashian – the reality TV star, social media icon and businesswoman – sold out of her stock of her name – brand KKW perfume in just a few minutes during a livestream with a help from China’s top key opinion leader, Viya Huang, drawing 13 million viewers to mark her entry into the China market via cross-border e-commerce site Tmall Global.
+On the same day Kardashian – the reality TV star, social media icon, and businesswoman – sold out of the stock of her name-brand KKW perfume in just a few minutes during a Livestream with help from China’s top key opinion leader, Viya Huang, drawing 13 million viewers to mark her entry into the China market via cross-border e-commerce site Tmall Global.

 Chinese influencers are here to help brands

-But in truth, Kardashian West one hour livestreaming from New York would not be to be able to sell such quantities within minutes in China, without help from local KOL Viya, which did most of the selling.
-It is not easy to impress Chinese consumers without knowledge of Chinese language and local culture.
-Local KOLs are familiar with the platform and understand that fans want something functional with a bargain like discounted coupon, free shipping, etc. It is smart to take into account, that livestreaming with KOL influencers in China is always helpful for promoting imported brands.
+But in truth, Kardashian West one hour live streaming from New York would not be able to sell such quantities within minutes in China, without help from local KOL Viya, which did most of the selling.
+It is not easy to impress Chinese consumers without knowledge of the Chinese language and local culture.
+Local KOLs are familiar with the platform and understand that fans want something functional with a bargain like discounted coupon, free shipping, etc. It is smart to take into account, that live streaming with KOL influencers in China is always helpful for promoting imported brands.

 “Livestreaming used to be just one option for brands looking to reach Chinese consumers in new and engaging ways,” Alvin Liu said.
 “But now, because it has become so integral to how people shop here, it’s incredibly important for any brand that wants to be successful in this market.”